-How long do Yorkshire pudding keep?
+How long do Yorkshire puddings keep?
 They don’t.
-Serve Them Immediately!
+Serve them immediately!

 Yorkshire pudding must be served immediately.
 These puddings are very delicate and will lose their crispiness quickly.
 So time your dinner to have everything else ready with your guests seated at the table a few minutes before your puddings are done.
 Then take puddings out of the oven and immediately put them on the plates.

 Yorkshire Pudding Recipe